 15. Chaturanga Dandasana (Four-Limbed Staff Pose)

-Benefits: Total body workout, Sligns your whole body and builds strength in your erector spinae, Build functional strength, Develops core stability, Prepares body for inversions.
+Benefits: Total body workout, Sligns your whole body and builds strength in your erector spinae, Builds functional strength, Develops core stability, Prepares body for inversions.

-In this position, your body will be completely up, only the hands and toes will be on the ground, this will be the full weight of your body.
+In this position, your body will be completely upright, and only the hands and toes will be on the ground; this will be the full weight of your body.
 Do this asana for 10 to 30 seconds.
 After this, while exhaling, slowly come to your starting position.

 16. Bhujangasana (Cobra Pose)

-Benefits: Stimulates abdominal organs, Soothes sciatica, Therapeutic for asthma, Targets the low back, hip, and thigh muscles, Also helping to reduce pain and encourage flexibility.
+Benefits: Stimulates abdominal organs, Soothes sciatica, is therapeutic for asthma, targets the low back, hip, and thigh muscles, and also helps to reduce pain and encourage flexibility.

-Lie down on your stomach by laying a mat.
-Then spread both the legs by lengthening them well.
+Lie down on your stomach on a mat.
+Then spread both legs by lengthening them well.
 And put the chin on the ground.
-Keeping both the elbows adjacent to the ribs on both sides, place the palms of both the hands on the ground.
-While doing Bhujang posture, keep in mind that the claws of both the hands should always be placed just below the shoulders (on the ground).
+Keeping both elbows adjacent to the ribs on both sides, place the palms of both hands on the ground.
+While doing the Bhujang posture, keep in mind that the claws of both hands should always be placed just below the shoulders (on the ground).
 Now put your head on the ground.
-And then closing both your eyes, while filling the breath inside the body, slowly raise the chin, after that raise the neck up towards the sky.
+And then, closing both your eyes, while filling the breath inside the body, slowly raise the chin, and after that, raise the neck up towards the sky.
 Then slowly raise your chest.
-And after that slowly lift the part of your stomach up.
-Now forward, while moving the neck upwards, the back is to be folded backwards (like an arch).
-To rise up, apply force with the body, apply as little force on the hands as possible.
-Keep in mind that by putting the front part of both the feet on the ground, try to raise the front part of the body at a normal speed.
+And after that, slowly lift the part of your stomach.
+Now, while moving the neck upwards, the back is to be folded backwards (like an arch).
+To rise, apply force with the body, and apply as little force as possible on the hands.
+Keep in mind that by putting the front part of both feet on the ground, try to raise the front part of the body at a normal speed.

 17. Kapotasana (Pigeon Pose)